ddoeunn/Linear-Structure-and-Dynamic-Programming/README.md

 # Linear-Structure-and-Dynamic-Programming
-Data Structure and Algorithm in Python
+Data Structure and Algorithm (python implementation)

 ### REFERENCE
 All contents and codes were referred to KOOC (KAIST Open Online Course) "Linear Structure and Dynamic Programming" Professor.Mun